Explore Georgia Tours

 Hiking & Trekking: Georgia's Mountain Trails

 Georgia's hiking ranges from gentle day walks to demanding multi-week expeditions.
-The most popular trekking regions — Kazbegi, Svaneti, and Tusheti — offer dramatically different experiences, from accessible day hikes to remote wilderness immersion.
+The three main trekking regions (Kazbegi, Svaneti, and Tusheti) feel like different countries, from easy day hikes near a paved road to proper wilderness where you won't see another group all day.

 Kazbegi Region Hiking

-The most accessible mountain region from Tbilisi, Kazbegi (Stepantsminda) offers day hikes and multi-day treks within the dramatic shadow of 5,047-meter Mount Kazbek.
+The most accessible mountain region from Tbilisi, Kazbegi (Stepantsminda) offers day hikes and multi-day treks in the shadow of 5,047-meter Mount Kazbek.

 Gergeti Trinity Church Hike: